Relo02/Drone-optimal-trajectory/README.md

 MicroXRCEAgent udp4 -p 8888
 ```

+After running the DDS protocol, re-run Px4-sitl and gazebo.

 ### Running Ros2 nodes for trable shooting if DDS connection is successful

-Navigate to and check if the topic are visible inside ros
+Navigate to and check if the topic are visible after bridging the DDS topics
 ```bash
 cd /workspace
 ros2 topic list